 The move to Old MIll Road

 The current Temple building, the congregation's fourth, was dedicated in 1961.
 A gift from the Oppenheim Family spurred building the new Temple.
-Other milestones that remind us of Achduth Vesholom's long history: The first Bar Mitzvah was that of Albert Nirdlinger on March 20, 1858.
+Other milestones that remind us of Achduth Vesholom's long history: The first Bar Mitzvah was Albert Nirdlinger on March 20, 1858.
 The first Bat Mitzvah was Ellen Horn in October 1961.
 The first Saturday morning Bar Mitzvah was Stephen Zweig in June 1962.

 The Temple Museum was established in December 1928 and designated the Goldman Memorial Museum in May 1931.
 In April 1941, the Temple Brotherhood became an official organization with 52 members.
 Adult Education was adopted in October 1946 as part of the Temple Religious program.